PmagPy/pmagpy.github.io/start_cells.md

 ### Running this notebook

 You are currently looking at static html, but you may want to run this notebook interactively.
 To do so, you'll need to first install Python and PmagPy (see [the Cookbook](https://earthref.org/PmagPy/cookbook/#getting_python) for install instructions).
-You can then launch the notebook from your command line with the following commands.
+You can then launch the notebook from your command line (see [more details here](https://earthref.org/PmagPy/cookbook/#notebook_quickstart)).

-`cd Desktop`

-`move_data_files.py`

-`cd PmagPy-data`

-`jupyter notebook`

-**jupyter notebook** will open a browser window, and you can then click on the notebook you want to run (like this one or the **PmagPy_cli** notebook).

-**Note**: You only have to do the **move_data_files.py** command once after initial installion and then once after each update.
-You should make a copy of any notebook (see File menu) if you want to make any changes as each update will overwrite the standard notebooks.

 ### Getting started